Molla Badji: Kurdish people

+A similar story also exists in the folktale corpus of the Kurdish people.
+According to the Catalogue of Kurdish Folktales, in tale type 707, "Die Wünsche der drei Schwestern" ("The Wishes of Three Sisters"), a king overhears the conversation of three sisters about their skills: the elder promising to weave a carpet to hold the entire army, the middle one to cook a single egg to feed the whole army, and the third promising to bear twins, a golden-haired boy who can produce flowers from his mouth with his smile and a girl with silver hair and able to produce pearls with her tears.
+The king marries all three, but only the third sister fulfills her promise, to the elder sisters' envy, who abandon the children in a box in the water to die; the twins are rescued by a miller and raised to youth, when the elder sisters send them on dangerous quests.
+At the end of the tale, the twins are invited to a meal with the king, and twins give him two wooden doves for him to eat; the king questions the idea, and is questioned about the possibility of a woman giving birth to two puppies.
+The tale type registers 22 variants across Kurdish sources.

 In a Kurdish tale published by Kurdologist Margarita Rudenko with the title "Мирза-Мамуд и Хезаран-Больболь" ("Mirza-Mamud and Khezaran-Bolbol"), the padishah marries three sisters, the youngest promising to give birth to golden-haired twins, a boy and a girl.
 Her envious sisters replace the children for animals and cast them in the sea in a box.
 The box is rescued by a miller, who saves the twins and names them Mirza-Mamud (the boy) and Golizar (the girl).
 Years later, they move to a new house and the boy meets his father, the Padishah, in a deer hunt.
 The queen's sisters despair and send an old woman to convince Golizar and Mirza-Mamud to go on a dangerous quest for a maiden named Зардухубар (Zardukhubar).
 Mirza-Mamud rescues Zardukhubar and they escape from an ogress (tale type ATU 313H*, connected to The Magical Flight or The Devil's Daughter).
 Zardukhubar becomes Golizar's house companion.
 Later, the old woman tells the siblings about a magical bird named Khezaran-Bolbol.
 Mirza-Mamud fails the quest and is petrified.
 Noticing his long absence, Golizar and Zardukhubar seek him out.
 They meet an old hermit on the way who tells them how to safely capture the bird.
 Both women rescue the youth and a whole garden of petrified people.
 On their way back, the hermit asks them for a prayer, which the trio do and disenchant him into a handsome young man.
 The quartet is invited to a feast with the king, but the bird warns them their food is poisoned.
 As instructed by the bird, the siblings invite their father, the padishah, to their house, where the whole truth is revealed.